 It’s fundraising season!
 I know you can’t wait to see your mailbox stuffed with beautiful direct mail letters and your email inbox flooded with nonprofits inviting you to give.
 Wait, you’re not excited for that?
 Interesting…

 Well, as much as these appeals and emails should be fun to receive – giving is fun and it makes you happy after all – often they can be annoying leaving you feeling overwhelmed and frustrated.
 Before I share some different tools that can help you be more generous and save a bit of stress when you give, please cut those organizations some slack.

-Roughly 20% – 30% of all online giving happens in December and some organizations raise half their annual budget needs in these final two months of the year (more year end stats here).
+Did you know that around 20%-30% online giving happens in December.
+In fact some organizations raise half their annual budget in these final two months of the year!
 So while it’s a bit chicken and egg (do we give because they’re asking at this time or do they ask us at this time because we give), these are important months and organizations are just doing what they can to survive, grow, and achieve their missions.